 Say the “most important” person’s name first, followed by the “lesser important” person.
 Acceptable phrases are “like you to meet”, “have you met”, “do you know”, and the most popular and simplest of them all … a favourite of Ms. Post … “this is”.
 As in:

-Mr. President (most important because he’s the president), this is Secretary of State, Hilary Clinton.
+Mr. Prime Minister (most important because he’s the Prime Minister), this is Member of Parliament Filomena Tassi.

-Mom (older and a woman), this is my boss Mr. Soles. (since my mother doesn’t work with me, she being a woman, ranks over my boss … the man)
+Mom (older and a woman), this is my boss Mr. Jinglebottom. (since my mother doesn’t work with me, she being a woman, ranks over my boss … the man)

 Michelle (older), this is my niece Kiki (younger).

-Quick reminder: If you’re going to use the phrase “I’d like to introduce you to” … the names are reversed, with least important being first and most important being second.
-In my opinion, in a society where people get paid to throw up on television, and President’s give fist bumps … we’re probably all O.K. with going with the more casual version of “this is”.
+Quick reminder: If you’re going to use the phrase “I’d like to introduce you to” … all hell breaks loose and the names are reversed, with least important being first and most important being second.

 I find a damp rag, some Ajax and a clothing steamer is the best way to clean up an exploded head.
 In case you were wondering.